-Through formed police units, individual police officers, specialized teams and civilian experts, UNPOL pursue community-oriented and intelligence-led policing approaches to contribute to: the protection of civilians; prevent and address, among other things, sexual and genderbased violence and serious and organized crime; as well as conduct investigations, special operations and electoral security (Report of the Secretary-General on United Nations policing, S/2016/952).
+Through formed police units, individual police officers, specialized teams and civilian experts, UNPOL pursue community-oriented and intelligenceled policing approaches to effectively contribute to: the protection of civilians; prevent and address, among other things, sexual and gender-based violence and serious and organized crime; as well as conduct investigations, special operations and electoral security (Report of the Secretary-General on United Nations policing, S/2016/952).

-To further increase performance and fulfill its obligations under the Declaration of Shared Commitments on United Nations Peacekeeping Operations, the Police Division is working closely with host States and Police Contributing Countries to meet the increasing demand for specialized policing expertise in areas such as investigations and forensics, transnational organized crime or public order management, while at the same time implementing the Action Plan to Improve the Security of Police Peacekeepers (S/RES/2436 and A/74/223).
+To further increase performance in line with Security Council resolution 2436 (2018) and fulfill its obligations under the Declaration of Shared Commitments on United Nations Peacekeeping Operations, the Police Division is working closely with host States and Police Contributing Countries to meet the increasing demand for specialized policing expertise in areas such as investigations and forensics, transnational organized crime, such as against the environment or the trafficking of persons, or public order management, while at the same time implementing the Action Plan to Improve the Security of Police Peacekeepers (S/RES/2436 and A/74/223).
+To this end, UNPOL's support in investigations has proven essential to ensuring accountability for serious crimes against all peacekeepers.